Fellowship Advising Office SUPER-Curricular Seed Grants

 Number of awards available: varies

-• Full-time undergraduate student at the time of application.
+- Full-time undergraduate student at the time of application (no citizenship requirements),

-• Open to freshmen and sophomore undergraduate students with 3.5 or higher GPA
+- Open to freshmen and sophomore undergraduate students with 3.5 or higher GPA, and

-• Open to junior undergraduate students with a 3.7 or higher GPA if, and only if, their summer project is for an Honors Thesis (University Honors Program or Department Honors Program).
+- Open to junior undergraduate students with a 3.7 or higher GPA if and only if their summer project is for an Honors Thesis (either the University Honors Program or a Departmental Honors program).

 Guidelines for the Proposed Project